 FiddleBopper Dave Favis-Mortlock

-Dave Favis-Mortlock (yes, that really is his name) plays violin and sings with FiddleBop.
+Dave Favis-Mortlock (yes, that really is his name) plays violin, viola and flute for FiddleBop.
+He sings, too.

 When not making music, Dave is a geomorphological modeller currently based at Oxford University.
 He enjoys hypothesising, procrastinating (tho' he is thinking about giving this up), and being married to Jo.